sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

     - Remove isolated letters
     - Delete further elements (@, html punctuation, http links)

-  - We tried to use only one of these cleaning method each time and applied all models onto it (logistic regression/random forest and W2V/TF-IDF) to see the best accuracy.
+  - We tried to use only one of these cleaning method each time and applied all models into it (logistic regression/random forest and W2V/TF-IDF) to see the best accuracy.

-  - **Best Accuracy : Text + selected keyword / logistic regression / TF-IDF :**
+  - **Best Accuracy : Text + selected keyword + emojis/ logistic regression / TF-IDF : 0.804↘️ **